whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 	- Lost
 		- S05E07
 			- 00:29:00
-				- John Locke is speaking with Matthew Abaddon at Helen's grave - and Matthew is talking to John about how he's supposed to die and how it is a choice
+				- John Locke is speaking with Matthew Abaddon at Helen"s grave - and Matthew is talking to John about how he"s supposed to die and how it is a choice

 5 senses: